View construction (and tools)

 title:

-dialog titlemessage:
+stringdialog titlemessage:

-dialog messageaccept:
+stringdialog messageaccept:

-accept button textdecline:
+stringaccept button textdecline:

-decline button textcallback:
+stringdecline button textcallback:

-to be called after closetype:
+function()to be called after closetype:

-dialog type. one of: danger, default, info, primary, success, warning
+stringdialog type. one of: danger, default, info, primary, success, warning

-stdDialogRemoveItem(message, callback)¶
+stdDialogRemoveItem(message, callback)

 Simple remove item (warning) dialog, using a message and optionally a callback.

-one can register simple ajax calls on components click events, which
+Using the jQuery extension SimpleActionButton one can register simple ajax calls on components click events, which

 will call the selected endpoint and show a progress animation (spinner) to the user.